 The next shot is that of Dr. McVicker [:04] looking down seriously.

 At [:07] the narration begins, We all know in life there are risks.
 That’s followed by a soundbite by Dr. Kumar asking Scott a question.
 The combination of music and selected soundbites gives the viewer a sense of something wrong during the surgery.
 So at this point, the music is the establish-er of the mood, and the soundbites and narration are secondary.
 I keep the music volume low so you can hear the narration and soundbites.
 How low you ask?
 Each story you edit will be different.
 There is no magical number that will work.
 You really have to understand the logic of audio.

 The music stays low until [:24].
 The narration is When something appeared terribly wrong.

 It’s at this point when you see Scott open his eyes and look to his right.

-The music comes up full and I let the shot breathe letting the viewers understand the gravity of the moment.
+The music comes up full, and I let the shot breathe, allowing the viewers to understand the gravity of the moment.
 It’s just a small moment.
 It’s a reinforcement moment.
 A moment to grasp the possible seriousness of everything that’s come so far.

 I carry the ‘relief’ music underneath this whole section of Scott’s parents, his wife, and his best friend in the waiting room.